roytang/blog/content/notes/2013/01/c7r9fjt/index.md

 - Philippines
 ---

-The headline is ridiculous, since scrapping the PCGG is not the same as giving up on the Marcos loot, it just means that we won't have a dedicated agency for that one task, and their tasks will devolve to the DoJ.\n
+The headline is ridiculous, since scrapping the PCGG is not the same as giving up on the Marcos loot, it just means that we won't have a dedicated agency for that one task, and their tasks will devolve to the DoJ.